pedsmoreira/battlecry/README.md

 ### Selecting directory to download from

-Battlecry looks for a `battlecry/` folder in the repository root.
+BattleCry looks for a `battlecry/` folder in the repository root.
 If none is found it defaults to the repository root.
-You may also set a custom directory to start Battlecry's search with `--dir`.
+You may also set a custom directory to start BattleCry's search with `--dir`.

 ```
 cry download generator owner/path --dir test-battlecry